Israel - one of the Middle East's most beautiful pearls

 Underwater in Eilat and a trip on Coral Beach

 After sweating through the desert and hiking trails, it's time for a cool dip in the blue waves.
-Eilat faces the Red Sea, and here you have ample opportunity to explore the sea and the beautiful coral reefs that are relatively close to the city.
+Eilat faces the Red Sea, and here you have plenty of opportunities to explore havet and the beautiful coral reefs that are relatively close to the city.
 Eilat's Coral Beach is an underwater nature reserve where you can dive and snorkel with colorful fish and squid.

 If you are one of those who prefer to stay dry, fear not - Eilat has you covered.
 The underwater observatory is Israel's largest public aquarium, where you can get up close to the wildlife that the Red Sea hides with its more than 800 species and a glass bridge with a direct view of the coral reef.